Canberra Archaeological Society

 About

 This Annual Symposium was established in 2011 to bring together people in and around the Australian Capital Territory with an interest in heritage or planning.
-It is jointly organised by the Canberra Archaeological Society, National Trust of Australia (ACT), Canberra & District Historical Society, Institute of Professional Practice in Heritage & the Arts, and Significance International.
+It is jointly organised by the Canberra Archaeological Society, National Trust of Australia (ACT), Canberra & District Historical Society, and other local and national heritage organisations.
 The Symposium grew out of the ACT Historical Archaeology Workshops of 2009 and 2010.

 Each year we choose a topical theme to highlight achievements and understand issues in our region, from the local to the national.
 The Australian Capital Territory holds the nation's capital, Canberra.
 This means that we typically host a diverse speaker-base and audience which includes government administrators and policymakers, university lecturers and students (Canberra is home to three universities), representatives of relevant national professional associations (e.g. ALIA, ASA, Australia ICOMOS, ICOM Australia, RAIA), and paid and unpaid workers from community organisations through to national cultural institutions.
 Archaeologists, architects, and archivists, through exhibition creators and interpreters, to oral history recorders and World Heritage advisors all share ideas during formal and informal discussion times.
-A list of outcomes and proposed remediations is produced during the final session of the day and taken forward by relevant attending organisations after each symposium.
-We have increasingly made materials available from our events, and in 2014 sound recorded and visually captured the powerpoint presentations for the first time!
+A list of outcomes and proposed remediations has previously been produced during the final session of the day and taken forward by relevant attending organisations after each symposium.

 • 2019 'THE SPACES IN BETWEEN: connecting Canberra's Urban Landscape'